grafana/k6-docs/src/data/markdown/docs/02 javascript api/06 k6-execution.md

 </CodeGroup>

-`vu.tags` (without `metrics`) can also be used, but is deprecated for the more context specific variant.
+`vu.tags` (without `metrics`) can also be used, but is deprecated for the more context-specific variant.

 ### Metadata
 The `vu.metrics.metadata` property can be used for getting or setting VU's metadata.
-It is very similar to `tags`, but can be used for high cardinality data.
+It is similar to `tags`, but can be used for high cardinality data.
 It also can not be used in thresholds and will likely be handled differently by each output.

 <CodeGroup labels={["metadata-control.js"]} lineNumbers={[true]}>